Future Fintech Features a Successful Mobile App Must Have

 Applications for insurance and loans should have options for tracking commissions.
 This feature allows users to track their progress toward hitting sales goals and bonuses while boosting motivation – and sales.

-Apps the incorporate or work with workflow engines will allow users to generate necessary documents and financial instruments on the fly.
+Apps that incorporate or work with workflow engines will allow users to generate necessary documents and financial instruments on the fly.

 The best fintech applications integrate with existing applications for bill-paying, transactions, user-account maintenance, and other tasks.